cloudify-cosmo/getcloudify.org/guide/3.2/agents-packager.md

 - `release` - Which release (e.g. precise, trusty) of the `distribution` is the agent intended for.
 If this is omitted, the tool will try to retrieve the release by itself.
 The release is then used to name the virtualenv (if not explicitly specified in `venv`) and to name the output file (if not explicitly specified in `output_tar').
 - `venv` - Path to the virtualenv you'd like to create.
 Cloudify's built-in agent-installer requires that the format will be "/FOLDER/FOLDER/env/" where FOLDER can be any folder.
 The tar should include 2 parent folders and an `env` folder within them (If omitted, defaults to /cloudify/DISTRO-VERSION-agent/env).
 - `python_path` - Allows you to set the python binary to be used when creating `venv`.
 (Defaults to `/usr/bin/python`).
-- `base_modules` - a `dict` of base modules to install into the package.
-(All modules default to `master`).
-See below for a list of current base modules.
-If `none` is set (per module), it will not be installed.
-Set `none` with extra care!
+- `cloudify_agent_version` - States which version of the `cloudify-agent` module to install (Is not required if `cloudify_agent_module` is specified).
+Note that this can be used to create an agent for a specific Cloudify version.
-- `management_modules_version` - States which version of the `cloudify-manager` code to download from which the management_modules will be installed.
-This is required only if not all management modules are explicitly specified in `management_modules`.
-(Defaults to `master`).
+- `cloudify_agent_module` - States the url from which the `cloudify-agent` module should be installed.
+(Will ignore `cloudify_agent_version` if specified).
-- `management_modules` - a `dict` of management modules to install into the package.
-If omitted, the original cloudify-manager code will be downloaded and all management modules will be installed from there.
-See below for a list of current management modules.
-If `none` is set (per module), it will not be installed.
-Set `none` with extra care!
+- `core_modules` - a `dict` of core modules to install into the virtualenv.
+(If omitted or with a value of `false`, the module will be installed as a part of the `cloudify-agent` dependencies.)
+See below for a list of current core modules.
+If `exclude` is set (per module), it will not be installed.
+Set `exclude` with extra care!
-- `additional_modules` - a `list` of additional modules to install into the package.
+- `additional_modules` - a `list` of additional modules to install into the virtualenv.
 This is where you can add your plugins.
 - `output_tar` - Path to the tar file you'd like to create.
 - `keep_venv` - Whether to keep the virtualenv after creating the tar file or not.
 Defaults to false.